ainthek/music-stack/README.md

 <https://www.ultimate-guitar.com/>, but I'm angry with their "complete song policy".
 My tabs are these <https://www.ultimate-guitar.com/contribution/12977315-a.in.the.k/tabs>

 ## TabPro
-I have had some week day and have payed for this.
+One day and have payed for this, but nothing special, most of tabs are "stolen" from elsewhere anyway.
 <https://plus.ultimate-guitar.com/tab-pro/browse/>

 ## jellynote